If you are searching for the answer to "How to be

 Observing how your mind works will give you greater power in changing your negative patterns of reacting.
 Practices like Meditation and Yoga are helpful in doing this too.

-For those of you that are familiar with self-muscle testing, I have received a technique called the Ramos Clearing Technique and is available as a free download to help you let go of non-serving beliefs.
+For those of you that are familiar with self-muscle testing, I can offer the technique that I use called the Ramos Clearing Technique and is available as a free download to help you let go of non-serving beliefs.

 Here are some of the blocks and patterns that I have found interfere with happiness: